NVComputing/nvcomputingsite/resources/acsl/recursion.md

 }
 ```

-Here, The two if conditions both represent a base case; when `y` is a certain value, then the
+Here, the two if conditions both represent a base case; when `y` is a certain value, then the
 function will no longer continue to call on itself and will instead return a constant value.

 Now, let's discuss a few "types" of recursion.